 Welfare in college is provided by a network of people across all three common rooms: it is a net supposed to catch most people.
 It's also sometimes called the "Welfare Team" (see E.3 below for more information).
-It includes (going from Junior to Senior Members):
+It includes:

 - i) Peer Supporters

-- ii) JCR and HCR reps
+- ii) JCR and HCR Welfare reps

 - iii) Junior Deans

 - iv) the College Nurse

+- v) the Student Support Advisor

-- v) the Chaplain
+- vi) the Chaplain

-- vi) the Senior Tutor
+- vii) the Senior Tutor

-- vii) the Dean
+- viii) the Dean

-- viii) Dr Anne Edwards, the Diversity and Equality Officer
+- ix) Dr Anne Edwards, the Diversity, Equality and Harassment Officer

-Your tutors, the porters and other members of staff are not part of the Welfare Team, and are not formally trained for welfare work: but they can put you in touch with those who are.
 Every member of the Welfare Team works on a "listen and refer" basis - and very often they can help.
 At the very least, they will be able to ease two features of any personal problem - the anxiety of isolation and the fear of the unknown.
 There is also the option to visit the College Doctors or the University Counselling Service without being referred.